tomdunning/soho-house-reception/README.md

 ##What do we need to consider in the long term?

-- Access restriction and visibility
+- Access restriction and visibility (Devise + Pundit probably.)
 - Highlighting uncovered time to managers
 - Sick leave & last minute cancellations - Can anyone cancel last minute or should it be management only?
 What time period is - appropriate? e.g. locked 1 week before shift?
 - Holiday - for shift work, this is more a question of payroll but needs to be accounted for